nmemranhussain/titanic-logistic-rf-models/README.md

 * **[PiML]()** for interpretable machine learning.
 * **[InterpretML](https://github.com/interpretml/interpret)** for explaining and visualizing model predictions.

-**Fairness Considerations:** Biases in the training data, particularly related to gender and class, have been considered.
-Interpretability tools were used to understand the model’s behavior and its impact on protected groups.

 ## Training Data
 **Dataset Name:** Titanic Training Data
 **Number of Samples:** 891